Information for academies funded on estimated pupil numbers

 Some estimate-funded academies have funding agreements with a PNA threshold, where no adjustment will occur if actual pupil numbers vary by more or less than a specified percentage.
 If an academy’s estimate of pupil numbers is outside the threshold, or no threshold applies, we adjust funding through the PNA process.
 This results in either an increase or decrease in funding.

 We use an academy’s estimated pupil numbers and the funding they receive to produce a per-pupil funding rate for the academic year.
 We multiply the difference in actual pupil numbers, taking account of any threshold, by the per-pupil rate, to determine the required adjustment.
-As in previous years, we calculate separate rates and adjustments for the pre-16 school budget share, post-16 funding, and education services grant (ESG).
+As in previous years, we calculate separate rates and adjustments for the pre-16 school budget share and 16 to 19 funding.
+For the 2017 to 2018 academic year it is no longer necessary to calculate an adjustment for education services grant (ESG).

 You can use ourwith the figures you have for your academy to estimate your own adjustment.
-The calculator works for the current academic year, as it has for previous years of the PNA exercise.
 By inputting your own projected numbers, it can also provide a reasonable estimate for future years, to inform your longer-term budget planning.

 Academies in scope of PNA receive their statements in May.
 Academies receive payment of any positive adjustments in July.
 PNA recoveries start from September, in the following academic year.